 All on-chain data comes directly from Solana mainnet RPC.
 Pool delegation data is parsed from each pool's on-chain SPL stake pool account.
 Validator metadata (names, geography, skip rates) is enriched from the StakeWiz API.
 Marinade delegation data comes from their public API.

-Self-dealing scores are based on manual research into each pool's delegation requirements — whether validators must buy tokens, stake through specific LSTs, or meet financial prerequisites unrelated to performance.
+Self-dealing is the only manually assigned score — it is based on research into each pool's delegation requirements, such as whether validators must buy tokens, stake through specific LSTs, or meet financial prerequisites unrelated to performance.
+All other metrics are computed from on-chain data.

 Final scores are normalized on a curve — the highest-scoring pool maps to ~95 and the lowest to ~55, ensuring meaningful differentiation across the field.
 Letter grades range from A (90+) to D (below 60).